 Fish entrainment and turbine mortality would remain at or lower than current levels.
 Overall, entrainment and mortality potential of Bonneville cutthroat and bluehead sucker appears to be relatively low for the Weber Project.
 Entrainment and mortality risk at unscreened irrigation diversions, such as the DWCCC diversion just downstream from the power plant, may be greater for these populations.
 This is due to the high percentage of river flow removed and the presumably high mortality levels of entrained fish.
-The potential for fish entrainment and turbine mortality at the Project is described in detail in Section 3.3.4.1 based on studies conducted in 2016.
+The potential for fish entrainment and turbine mortality at the Project is described in detail in Section 3.3.43.1 based on studies conducted in 2016.
 With construction of the fish ladder and modification of the existing ice sluice as attraction flow coupled with spill, which can occur more often during the higher flow periods, there are several avenues for fish to move downstream without having to go through the turbines.
 This would reduce the potential for fish entrainment and turbine mortality.

 Impacts to botanical resources as a result of implementation of the proposed action revolve largely around PM&E measures FISH-2, BOT-2, REC-5, REC-8, and REC-9.
 The continued operation and maintenance of the Project under the proposed action would not result in a change in botanical resource conditions in the Project Area.
 The current status and conditions of botanical resources in the Project Area and surrounding areas would remain as described in Section 3.3.5.1 because no activities are proposed that would alter these conditions.
+Other than implementation of these measures, the primary impact of the proposed action would be the persistence of the botanical resource conditions described in the affected environment.